kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 39. A financial services company decides to migrate one of its applications to AWS.
 The application deals with sensitive data, such as credit card information, and must run on a PCI-compliant environment.
 Which of the following is the company’s responsibility when building a PCI-compliant environment in AWS?
 (Choose TWO)
     - A. Start the migration process immediately as all AWS services are PCI compliant.
-    - B. Ensure that AWS services are configured properly to meetall PCI DSS standards.
+    - B. Ensure that AWS services are configured properly to meet all PCI DSS standards.
     - C. Restrict any access to cardholder data and create a policy that addresses information security for all personnel.
     - D. Configure the underlying infrastructure of AWS services to meet all PCI DSS requirements.
     - E. Ensure that all PCI DSS physical security requirements are met.